ergoplatform/oracle-core/docs/Basic-Oracle-Pool-Spec.md

 ## Stage: Live Epoch
-This stage signifies that the oracle pool is currently in an active epoch.
-While the oracle pool box is in this stage oracles are allowed to post new datapoints which will then be collected at the end of the epoch.
+This stage signifies that the oracle pool is currently in an active/live epoch.

+While the oracle pool box is in this stage oracles are allowed to post new datapoints via [Commit Datapoint](<#Action-Commit-Datapoint>).
+At the end of the epoch all of said datapoints can be collected via [Collect Datapoints](<#Action-Collect-Datapoints>).

-This oracle pool box also has an NFT/singleton token which can be used to identify it and differentiate it from another instance of the contract posted by an unknown bad actor.
+The oracle pool box at this stage must also hold the pool's NFT/singleton token.
+This NFT is required in order to guarantee the identity of the pool thereby differentiating it from another instance of the same contract posted by an unknown bad actor.

 ### Registers
 - R4: The latest finalized datapoint (from the previous epoch)